-Talk about TMI: Your readers receive the data equivalent of 174 newspapers a day — ads included, according to a study by USC’s Annenberg School for Communication.
+Talk about TMI: Your readers receive the data equivalent of 174 newspapers a day — ads included.
+Or so says a study by USC’s Annenberg School for Communication.

 “We’ve created more information in the last five years than all of human history before it,” says author and neuroscientist Daniel Levitin.

-What’s the cost of all of this information?
+What’s the cost of these huge amounts of information?
 And how can our messages break through the clutter?

 What does information overload cost readers?

-Trying keep up with all of that data can deplete and demoralize you, according to an article in the Harvard Business Review.
+When information overload occurs, trying to manage information can deplete and demoralize you, according the Harvard Business Review.
 Indeed, nearly 80% of respondents to an NPR survey said they get headaches, insomnia or eye twitches as a result of information overload.

 It’s no wonder that “wired” means both “connected to the internet” and “high, frantic, unable to concentrate,” writes Johann Hari, a UK journalist.

-Some people even suffer Email Apnea — author Linda Stone’s term for the “unconscious suspension of regular and steady breathing” when tackling the inbox.
+Some people even suffer Email Apnea.
+That’s author Linda Stone’s term for the “unconscious suspension of regular and steady breathing” when tackling the inbox.

-And trying to keep up by multitasking — reading emails in a meeting, for instance, or texting while watching Game of Thrones — actually produces more stress hormones, The Economist reports.
+And trying to keep up by multitasking actually produces more stress hormones, The Economist reports.

 And that exhaustion, perhaps fittingly, makes it even harder for us to process information.